evowilliamson/java-streams/README.md

 It's advisable to create a Python virtual environment for this open-source project, as you don't want other libraries to cause dependency issue in this project.
 Take a look at this [link](https://docs.python.org/3/library/venv.html#module-venv).

 ## Getting the source
-OK, so get the source of this project:
+OK, so get the source of this project: Fork the repository and clone it to your system.
-* Fork it

 ## Running the tests
 Before you start, just make sure that the test cases work!